2,500 students from Gujarat, 2,320 from Kerala among thousands of Indians stranded in Ukraine | Business

 - India

-As tensions escalated in Ukraine and worried families back home counted the hours till their children returned home, several state governments requested the Centre to make immediate arrangements for their safe evacuation.
+As tensions escalated in Ukraine and worried families back home counted the hours till their children returned, several state governments requested the Centre to make immediate arrangements for their safe evacuation.

 The Tamil Nadu government estimates around 5,000 students and emigrants from the state are stranded in Ukraine.
 It announced that it would bear all expenses related to the return of the students.